jmarckel/get-er-done/doc/webapp-auth.rst

 as an identity provider.

-The Authorization Code flow is initiated by redirecting the user to the Auth0 /authorize endpoint cooresponding to the GetErDone-WebApp.
+The Authorization Code flow is initiated by redirecting the user to the Auth0 /authorize endpoint corresponding to the GetErDone-WebApp.
 Here the user enters credentials to Auth0, or alternatively chooses any other configured identity provider.
 Once authenticated, Auth0 will then redirect the user back GetErDone-WebApp, where session information can be verified and recorded,